MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ## Change how your notes are shared with other apps

-By default, your notes are saved to the SharePoint account associated with your Dynamics 365 Sales account.
+By default, your notes are saved to the mixed-reality session associated with your Dynamics 365 instance.
 By default, Dynamics 365 Product Visualize also sends your notes to your Sales timeline and any connected Microsoft Teams channel.

 **To turn off sharing with the Sales timeline or Teams channels**

 1. Tap **Main** ![Main menu](media/hamburger-icon.png "Main menu"), and then select the account you're signed in to.

-2. Turn off the **Dynamics 365 for Sales Timelines** toggle.
+2. Turn off the **Mixed Reality Session Timeline in Dynamics** toggle.

    > [!div class=mx-imgBorder]
    > ![Notes output options](media/note-output-options.png "Notes output options")